 “Are we there yet?”
-Jamalumchi, Kamharida’s nine-year-old son fussing in his seat asked her.
+Jamalumchi, Kamharida’s nine-year-old son fussing in his seat, asked her.

 “Are we there yet?”
-Ozaram, his immediate elder sister imitated, sticking out her tongue at him when he stared at her.
+Ozaram, his immediate elder sister, imitated, sticking out her tongue at him when he stared at her.

-“Deziri, I don’t sound that that way, Do I?”
-He turned to his eldest sister who was oblivious of her environment, for support.
+“I don’t sound that way, Do I?” he directed his question to his eldest sister, Deziri.
+She could hear him but was unconcerned with his bants with Ozaram.
 When he got no response, he yelled her name.